 “As Circle leader, I've gotten new sisters.
 I don’t know if I'd be where I am without them.
 I’m more confident to go for challenges.” — Gina Richards, Circle leader, Procter & Gamble

 - Confidence and leadership skills — Women in Circles are more confident and ambitious.
 They’re more likely to aspire to be a top executive and more confident they will become one.1

 “I’m such an introvert, but being a Circle moderator has made things totally different for me.
 It has definitely helped my confidence.
 Now I can actually say that I’m a leader.
 I wasn’t convinced of that before.” — Julene Allen, Circle leader, Lean In Ohio

 We'll help you get started:

 - Start small — To get the most out of your Circle experience, we recommend recruiting 8–12 members who are at a similar stage in their careers—because peers are more likely to have shared experiences.
 But don’t be afraid to start small.
 Invite 2–3 friends and build from there.

-- Use our library of meeting materials - When you’re ready to host your first meeting, review our first meeting checklist.
+- Use our library of meeting materials — When you’re ready to host your first meeting, review our first meeting checklist.
 It includes tips for scheduling and recommended meeting guides to help the conversation flow smoothly.
-After your first meeting, you can choose from dozens of meeting materials that cover everything from negotiating to building confidence—just choose whatever feels most relevant to your Circle.
+After your first meeting, you can select from dozens of meeting materials that cover everything from negotiating to building confidence—just choose whatever feels most relevant to your Circle.